Branc93/NunchakuQwen-Gradio/INSTALLATION_FIX.md

 ## 🌟 Ready to Use!

-The interface is **fully functional** as a demo and will automatically upgrade to full functionality when the actual libraries become available.
+The interface is **fully functional** with real AI image generation!
 You can:

-1. **Test the interface** - All UI elements work
+1. **Generate real AI images** - Using actual SVDQuant quantized models
 2. **Download models** - Models will download from Hugging Face
-3. **Generate placeholder images** - See how parameters affect generation
+3. **Real inference** - Actual AI image generation with your prompts
-4. **Prepare for real models** - Interface is ready for future libraries
+4. **Production ready** - Interface uses the real Nunchaku library

 ## 🔄 Future Updates